Tiffoox/Sudoku-Solver-on-Python/README.md

 # Sudoku-Solver-on-Python
-Create a Sudoku Solver on Python
+Create a Sudoku website with Django, including a Sudoku Solver.

-I also do this project for testing Git and GitHub.

-This project will be object oriented.
+This project is not finished yet...
+It allowed me to learn Django framework